 If you live in Canada, you can purchase your G20 on ForceUSA.ca.
 Your shipping costs will vary depending on where in Canada you are.
 You should expect to pay between $99-599.

 Living in Australia?
 I’ve got you covered.
-Shipping your G20 functional trainer will cost between $130-480, depending on your territory.
+You can purchase the Force USA G20 from GymandFitness.com.au.
+Shipping your functional trainer will cost between $130-480, depending on your territory.

 Every G20 all-in-one is covered by one of the best warranties I've seen.

 You get a lifetime frame warranty, two years on moving parts, and a 90-day wear and tear warranty (covers accessories and attachments).